You Can Teach Early Literacy Skills to your Child--Part 2

 - Decoding words using letter-sounds

-In Part 1 of the blog, You Can Teach Early Literacy Skills to your Child, we touched briefly on steps one and two: beginning sound isolation and the alphabetic principle.
+In Part 1 of the blog, we touched briefly on steps one and two: beginning sound isolation and the alphabetic principle.
 In this blog, we will cover the next steps in this introduction to teaching your child early literacy skills.

 Note: It is important to understand that the child’s progress is NEVER forced, and the child is never-EVER pushed to advance more quickly.
 Instead, we follow the child’s lead.
 This allows her (or him) to set the pace and be motivated by her own inner desire to learn.
 As Maria Montessori understood, children under the age of six or seven years old are predisposed toward learning to read and write.
 They will want to learn, just at their own pace.